rocky/python-filecache/README.rst

 This is a port of the my Ruby linecache_ module which in turn is based on the Python linecache module.

-coverage_ provides the cool stuff to figure out lines where there statements.
+coverage_ provides the cool stuff to figure out the lines containing Python statements.

 .. |License| image:: https://img.shields.io/pypi/l/pyficache.svg
     :target: https://pypi.python.org/pypi/pyfiecache